sebkolind/Giggle/README.md

 Sometimes it's required to fetch data from an endpoint and populate some input fields with the response.
 It would be input elements like: select, radio, checkboxes or even text fields.

 **JSON Structure**

+In this proposal `target` is where to place the data, and `value` will be where to get the data in the JSON response.

 ```json
 {
   "elements": [